artonge/FLAP/README.md

 Adding the following line to your `/etc/hosts` file:

-`127.0.0.1   flap.localhost auth.flap.localhost lemon.flap.localhost files.flap.localhost sogo.flap.localhost`
+`127.0.0.1 flap.localhost auth.flap.localhost lemon.flap.localhost files.flap.localhost mail.flap.localhost`

 #### Mark the instance as a development one